-During a month of exhibitions and events located in the 20th arrondissement of Paris, the Biennale de l'Image Tangible presents a selection of works that tend to break free from a classic use of the photographic medium.
+During a month of exhibitions and events located in the East of Paris, the Biennale de l'Image Tangible presents a selection of works that tend to break free from a classic use of the photographic medium.

 Whether it is looking for new supports, hybrid techniques or a new relationship to reality, this event tends to demonstrate that photography never stops inventing.
 In this, the Tangible Image Biennale supports the emergence of new languages and new practices related to photography : a photograph which upsets the assumptions of reality, a photograph which changes in nature, form and postulate, and which thus participates in a broadening of the field of its discipline.

-Its program revolves around an exhibition curated by the organizers of the Biennale, and ten exhibitions bringing together the 31 winning artists of the call for projects (February - May 2020), selected by a jury of professionals from the world of art, image and photo.
-As well as an Instagram prize, an afternoon of meetings and discussions, and an in situ project in the public space.
+Its programming is structured around an exhibition curated by the organizers of the Biennale, and ten exhibitions bringing together the 31 winning artists of the call for projects (February - May 2020), selected by a jury of professionals from the world of art, image and photography.
+As well as an Instagram award.

 Xavier Bauer / Grégory Chatonsky / Antje Feger & Benjamin Stumpf / Clemens Gritl / Beate Gütschow / Claudia Larcher / Maxime Matthys / Achim Mohné / Richard Mosse / Hito Steyerl / Thierry Urbain / Emmanuel Van Der Auwera.

-The flagship exhibition, curated by the organizers of the Biennale, brings together twelve French and international artists at Atelier Basfroi, around the themes of town planning, the control society and surveillance tools.
+The flagship exhibition, curated by the organizers of the Biennale, brought together twelve French and international artists at the Atelier Basfroi, around the themes of urban planning, the control society and surveillance tools.

 Photographers or visual artists, the artists presented highlight distorted, deconstructed, reconstructed or falsified images, and are carriers of innovative photographic ideas both on the subjects addressed and the methods used.

-Ten satellite exhibitions take place in the partner venues and galleries of the Biennale, located in the 20e arrondissement and eastern Paris.
+Ten satellite exhibitions took place in the Biennale's partner venues and galleries, located in the 20e arrondissement and eastern Paris.
 The 31 artists exhibited were selected by a Jury of professionals from the world of art, image and photography, following a call for projects (February-May 2020).

-An Instagram audience prize is organized ahead of the Biennale de l'Image Tangible, from October 1 to 31, 2020.
-The post having reached the greatest number of "likes" wins the prize, offered by Carré Bisson, partner of the event.
-The winner is announced on the opening day of the Biennale.
+An Instagram audience prize was organized ahead of the Biennale de l'Image Tangible, from October 1 to 31, 2021.
+The post with the highest number of "likes" won the prize, offered by Carré Bisson , partner of the event.
+The 2021 winner is Guillaume Amat.